jan-patrick/sketch_artboard-history/README.md

 Switch faster between your latest used Artboards inside Sketch

 Limitations (for now):
-- Switch between two Artboards (opt + cmd + a)
+- Switch between two Artboards (opt + cmd + a), can be done infinitely.
-- only works between different pages after switching and selecting Artboards on different pages back once (already working on the fix).
+- only works within one document (the history is overwritten when opening another document / works with the current used document only).

 Feel free to create an [issue](https://github.com/jan-patrick/sketch_artboard-history/issues) if something does not work probably or if you have a feature request.